Skip to main content

 Curriculum

 Texas ECE offers a Bachelor’s degree in Electrical Engineering with the option of two ABET-accredited programs of study: Electrical Engineering or Electrical Engineering, Computer Engineering.
+(2018-2022 catalogs)

-All three programs have a common two-year basic sequence for first- and second-year students to focus on the fundamentals of electrical and computer engineering.
+All programs have a common two-year basic sequence for first- and second-year students to focus on the fundamentals of electrical and computer engineering.
 In the junior year, students will select areas of specialization based on their interests and career goals.

 Degree Flowcharts and 4-Year Plans